Clara's Story

 My next encounter with a dog happened when Mama sent me to Brantley's

-grocery to buy oil sausage.
+Grocery to buy oil sausage.
 (Oil sausage was cut in links and stored in

 huge cans of oil.)
 Heading home with my sack full of oil sausage, I